jemurphyuk/python-basics/README.md

 ## Completed exercises in exercises folder
 - name and information interrogator
 - can you guess a random number ?
+- age and driving inputs with outcome
+- film rating viewership